chroniconl/cms/README.md

 ### Why Supabase?

 Supabase provides a safe way to scale this project quickly.
 It provides this front-end focused project peace-of-mind.

+## Contributing / Bug Reports

+We'd be appreciative of bug reports/ fixes, and would gladly accept new proposals.

+If you'd like to contribute to an existing issue, kindly communicate through the designated ticket to avoid overlapping efforts.
+Check out the [Open Issues](https://github.com/matthewbub/chroniconl-cms/issues?q=is%3Aissue+is%3Aopen) and our Contributing Guide for more information.

+This project requires Node.js and pnpm to be installed.
+If needed, you can install them from Node.js website and pnpm website.

+### Contributors Setup

+1. Fork this repository
+2. Clone the forked repository to your local machine, or open a new Code Space
+3. Checkout to a clean branch. e.g git checkout feature/addSomeCode (Please be more descriptive)
+4. (Follow the steps in [Getting Started](#getting-started) to install dependencies)
+5. You're all set up.
+Run pnpm run build to run the production build and ensure everything is working.
+If not, please open an issue in https://github.com/matthewbub/chroniconl-cms/issues 🙂